 Also of interest is that Highland has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Highland is somewhat higher than in the average US city of 21.84%: 25.31% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Highland who are college-educated is somewhat higher than the average US community of 21.84%: 25.31% of adults in Highland have at least a bachelor's degree.

 The per capita income in Highland in 2010 was $29,816, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $119,264 for a family of four.
 However, Highland contains both very wealthy and poor people as well.